tensorflow/datasets/docs/add_dataset.md

 </p>

-To create your own feature connector, subclass `tfds.features.FeatureConnector` and implement the abstract methods.
+To create your own feature connector, subclass `tfds.features.FeatureConnector` and implement the abstract methods:

 *   `get_tensor_info()`: Indicates the shape/dtype of the tensor(s) returned by
     `tf.data.Dataset`